 I have had a long standing interest in computers and electronics.
 It all started when I worked as a draughtsman at what was then, English Electric Computers at Kidsgrove, Staffordshire back in 1966 when a computer was bigger than an average garage!

 I was only there for just over a year but the job left me with a permanent interest in computers and electronics which persists to this day.
 Later on in life I took my radio hams' examination obtaining my own call sign and was one of the first to buy a home computer around 1980 when the Commodore VIC20 went on sale.
 I spent many a happy hour on that writing programs in BASIC and when the Internet started I was soon on line starting with a Windows 3.0 PC in 1995 having dabbled in the delights of MS-DOS for years:-) On line in those days meant using a 14.4k modem!
 Broadband didn't exist and it was not unusual for a web page to take half a minute or more to load!

-Apart from computers and forklifts my passion is music.
-I play keyboards and guitar and spent many years playing in bands around Shropshire.
-I play bridge and bowls at local clubs.
-I also have a collection of over 60,000 karaoke tracks.
+Apart from computers and forklifts, my passion is music.
+I spent many years playing in bands around Shropshire.
+I sang, played keyboards and bass in the bands and today I still keep my hand in singing with a collection of more than 60,000 karaoke tracks.
+I have a nice Fender electric guitar plus an acoustic and a Yamaha Tyros 5 keyboard.
+I play bridge, (which I used to teach), and bowls at local clubs.
 I'm married to Lindsay who I send out to work whilst I pursue my hobbies now I'm retired:-)Disclaimer The legislative information contained on this web site is my interpretation of the law based on many years in the health and safety business.
 A definitive interpretation can only be given by the courts.
 I will therefore not be held responsible for any accident/incident/prosecution arising as a consequence of anyone using any information obtained from this web site.